New Supplier Assessment

-Our procurement department requires all suppliers to complete "Supplier Profile," "Supplier Internal Management Questionnaire," "Supplier Environmental Management Questionnaire," "Supplier RBA(EICC) Self-assessment Worksheet” and provide documentary proof for ISO certification.
-Each supplier is assessed for performance on a number of aspects including environment, safety, product liability, human rights, social involvement etc.
+Compal’s PCBG Procurement Department required all suppliers to complete the “Supplier Profile”, “Supplier Internal Management Questionnaire”, “Supplier Environmental Management Questionnaire”, and “Supplier RBA Self-assessment Worksheet” and provided documentary proof for ISO certification.
+Each supplier was assessed for performance on a number of aspects including environment, safety, product liability, human rights, social involvement, etc.

-The procurement department distinguishes suppliers between Type A and Type B. Type A suppliers consist of foreign manufacturers, locally renowned companies, IC design companies and suppliers designated by customers, whereas Type B suppliers consist of local manufacturers.
+The Procurement Department distinguished suppliers between Type A and Type B. Type A suppliers consisted of foreign manufacturers, locally renowned companies, IC design companies, and suppliers designated by customers, whereas Type B suppliers consisted of local manufacturers.

-Type A suppliers are surveyed by way of documentary review.
-The procurement department first consolidates "Supplier Internal Management Evaluation Worksheet” and then informs RD, SQE, GP and environmental assessment departments to verify and approve the worksheet.
-The approved document is forwarded to the engineering IT department, where suppliers are assigned official ID and included in the “Qualified Suppliers List."
+Type A suppliers were surveyed by way of documentary review.
+The Procurement Department first consolidates the “Supplier Internal Management Evaluation Worksheet” and then informs R&D, SQE(Supplier Quality Engineer), Quality System/Green Product and Environmental Assessment Departments to verify and approve the worksheet.
+The approved document was forwarded to the Engineering IT Department, where suppliers were assigned an official ID and included in the “Qualified Suppliers List”.

 The suppliers of SDBG needed to pass the economic, social, and environmental evaluation.
 In accordance with the standards of ISO 9001 suppliers approval or disapproval management procedure, the suppliers in supplier evaluation were distinguished into four types: Type A, B, C, and D. For the existing qualified suppliers, Compal continues to introduce green product specifications and requirements, and collects SAQ (self-assessment questionnaire) as the first step of audit.

 Supplier Online Assessment and On-site Auditing